pallavkothari/java-jwt/README.md

 ## Required environment vars:
+- LOGIN_SERVICE_URL: your auth service (e.g. https://login.YOUR_DOMAIN.biz)
+- COOKIE_SECRET: the HMAC key for the cookie (must be exactly the same as what your auth service uses to issue the cookie)
 - COOKIE_NAME: the name of the jwt cookie to parse for auth
-- COOKIE_SECRET: the HMAC key for the cookie
-- LOGIN_SERVICE_URL: your auth service (e.g. https://login.YOUR_DOMAIN.biz)

 ## Sample JWT
 ```json